Our Leadership at Stanford Health Policy

 Douglas K. Owens, MD, Department Chair, Health Policy, SOM; Director, Stanford Health Policy, FSI

-Douglas K. Owens is the Henry J. Kaiser, Jr. Professor, and Director of the Center for Health Policy (CHP) in the Freeman Spogli Institute for International Studies (FSI) and of the Center for Primary Care and Outcomes Research (PCOR) in the Department of Medicine and School of Medicine at Stanford.
-He is a general internist, and Professor of Management Science and Engineering, at Stanford University; he is also a Senior Fellow at FSI.
+Douglas K. Owens is the Henry J. Kaiser, Jr. Professor, Chair of the Department of Health Policy in the Stanford School of Medicine and Director of the Center for Health Policy (CHP) in the Freeman Spogli Institute for International Studies (FSI.)
+Owens is a general internist, and Professor of Management Science and Engineering, by courtesy, at Stanford University; he is also a Senior Fellow at FSI.
 His research focuses on technology assessment, cost-effectiveness analysis, evidence synthesis, and methods for clinical decision making and guideline development.